Orison

 The World is Not Enough

 A couple of teachers taught me I was wrong about all that.
 The first teacher was the Bible itself.
 I began to notice that God’s prophets and apostles had to endure hardships.
 They often had to go where they didn’t want to go.
 They often had to do what they didn’t want to do.
 They were often misunderstood, mocked, and even hated.
 They were typically poor and tired.
 And they were often afraid.
 In other words, they had to deal with challenges of every kind.
 Yet they persevered because they believed God would have the last word.
 And, of course, the best example of perseverance was Jesus himself.
 Obvious, right?
-But it took me years to see it.
+But it took me a long time to see it.
 Bottom line: No “heaven on earth”.

 The second teacher was my own lived experience.
 Once I began to experience challenges in my young life, I had to change the way I thought about God.
 No longer could I view him as a kind of heavenly genie.
 I began to understand that he would journey with me through all of life’s challenges, but he wouldn’t make those challenges disappear.
 So I would have to deal with “trials”, just like everyone else.
 I would have to live with the consequences of my choices, just like everyone else.
 I wouldn’t get a “free pass” just because I happened to be a Christian.
 In fact, God would actually use my trials to make me tougher and stronger.
 That is the way of the Christian disciple, no matter what some obnoxious TV preacher might say.